-Selling your products via Amazon comes with a multitude of options, one of which is deciding between Vendor Central or Seller Central.
+Selling your products via Amazon comes with a multitude of Amazon fulfillment options, one of which is deciding between Vendor Central or Seller Central.

 The most important difference between Vendor Central and Seller Central is the point of contact who actually sells your products.
 Choosing Vendor Central means Amazon buys your products from you, then resells them to their customers.
 With Seller Central you are selling your products directly to customers, through the Amazon platform.

-This post is intended to explain the full scope, benefits and drawbacks of each so that you can make an informed decision on which option best suits your companies needs.
+This article is intended to explain the full scope, benefits and drawbacks of each so that you can make an informed decision on which option best suits your companies needs.

 What is Amazon Seller Central?

 Amazon Seller Central is the interface that is used by merchants to market and sell their products directly to customers within the Amazon marketplace.
 An Amazon Seller Central account is considered a marketplace or third-party Amazon seller (3P).The Amazon seller is responsible for setting up and maintaining their seller account.

 As a third-party seller there are two options for fulfilling orders that are received through Amazon.
 You can handle all of the tasks of shipping, customer service, and returns for the orders yourself or through a third-party logistics provider (3PL) you choose.
 Or you can choose to allow Amazon to handle this process by enrolling in the Fulfilled by Amazon (FBA) program.
 If you use FBA, your company name can be added to the order page; your customers will see “sold by BRAND X and Fulfilled by Amazon” when they buy your products.